papers under review

 Are Women 'Free and Equal' in Rawls's Well-Ordered Society?

 Feminists have long worried that Rawls’s political liberalism cannot secure justice for women.
-Following Susan Okin, many have worried that Rawlsian toleration of sexist but otherwise “reasonable” comprehensive doctrines––i.e., doctrines which accept gender hierarchy but do not seek to use the state’s coercive power to enforce it––would permit various forms of gender injustice within the family.
-In this paper, I try to pin down this feminist suspicion in a new way.
-I argue that previous (unsuccessful) objections concerning the socialization of girls shed light on the ways in which Rawls's citizen, as a person regarded as free and equal, is fundamentally gendered.
-Rawls, I submit, makes are two assumptions in characterizing the moral psychology of citizens—what I call just entitlement and internalized assurance—which sexist socialization practices tend to keep girls and women from satisfying.
-Such practices inculcate and enforce norms of femininity, including self-minimization and “going along to get along,” which compromise girls’ and women’s ability to take advantage of the rights and opportunities afforded to them.
-Moreover, such norms foster conditions of artificial political stability.
-But if this is right, then systematic gender inequalities may develop and persist, even in the “well-ordered” society.
+Following Okin, many have worried that Rawlsian toleration of sexist but otherwise “reasonable” comprehensive doctrines––i.e., doctrines which accept gender hierarchy but do not seek to use the coercive power of the state to enforce it––would permit various forms of gender injustice within the family.
+In this paper, I try to pin down this familiar feminist suspicion in a new way.
+I argue that previous feminist critiques, while themselves strictly unsuccessful, shed light on the ways in which Rawls’s citizen, as a person regarded as free and equal, is fundamentally gendered.
+In characterizing the moral psychology of citizens, Rawls makes two assumptions—what I call felt entitlement and internalized assurance—which sexist socialization practices tend to keep girls and women from satisfying.
+Such practices inculcate, from an early age, norms of self-minimization, doubt, and “going along to get along”, making those subject to them systematically less likely to “cash in” on their rightful political and economic entitlements.
+More insidiously still, the resulting inequalities are likely to be stable.
+Rawls’s liberalism, even at its most idealized, is compatible with widespread, persistent inequalities along gendered lines.

 The Good, the Sad, and the Ugly: A Challenge for Expressivism?